Medical Policy

 To date, the majority of studies on the use of ESWT for the treatment of shoulder tendinitis are limited by small sample size and flawed study design.
 The study by Cosentino (2001), while demonstrating good clinical response to ESWT, is only single-blinded and includes only 70 participants.
 Similarly, the Pan study (2003) includes 60 participants and does not specify the degree of blinding, which hampers the ability to fully weigh the benefits of the study objectively.
 As with any study of a pain syndrome, large-scale, randomized double-blind, placebo-controlled design is the most effective in isolating placebo effect and minimizing confounding factors.
 One such study by Gerdesmeyer (2003) found significant benefits of both low- and high-powered ESWT devices in the treatment of shoulder tendinitis when compared to placebo treatment with a follow-up of 12 months.
 While this evidence is promising, the authors comment that their findings need to be confirmed by further studies.

-In 2013, Kolk and colleagues published the results of an RCT in which 82 subjects with chronic tendinitis were assigned to receive treatment with either low-dose radial ESWT (n=44; 3 sessions at an interval 10 to 14 days, 2000 pulses, 0.11 mJ/mm2, 8 Hz) or placebo (n=38).
+In 2013, Kolk and colleagues published the results of an RCT in which 82 participants with chronic tendinitis were assigned to receive treatment with either low-dose radial ESWT (n=44; 3 sessions at an interval 10 to 14 days, 2000 pulses, 0.11 mJ/mm2, 8 Hz) or placebo (n=38).
 The follow-up period was 6 months.
-Both the subjects and the evaluating surgeon were blinded to the treatment assignment.
+Both the participants and the evaluating surgeon were blinded to the treatment assignment.
 The authors reported that the visual analog scale VAS score for pain, Constant-Murley score (CMS), and a Simple Shoulder Test (SST) were all significantly improved in both groups at 3 and 6 months compared with baseline (p≤0.012).
 The mean VAS was similar in both groups at 3 (p=0.43) and 6 months (p=0.262).
-They concluded that low-dose radial ESWT did not reduce pain or improve function in subjects with chronic rotator cuff tendinitis.
+They concluded that low-dose radial ESWT did not reduce pain or improve function in participants with chronic rotator cuff tendinitis.

-A small RCT by Kim et al. (2014) compared ultrasound guided corticosteroid injections to ESWT in a group of 62 subjects with shoulder tendinitis.
-A total of 54 (87%) subjects completed an average 24 months in the follow-up period.
+A small RCT by Kim et al. (2014) compared ultrasound guided corticosteroid injections to ESWT in a group of 62 participants with shoulder tendinitis.
+A total of 54 (87%) participants completed an average 24 months in the follow-up period.
 While the radiologic evaluations were blinded, it is not clear whether or not the clinical evaluations were blinded as well.
 At the last follow-up, it was reported that the calcium deposits had decreased in size significantly more in the ESWT group (p=0.001).
 However, at 1 year, functional outcomes were reported to be significantly better in the corticosteroid group on the American Shoulder and Elbow Surgeons assessment (p=0.001), SST (p=0.015), and visual analog scale (p=0.003).
 The authors concluded that corticosteroid injections are more effective than ESWT.

 Verstraelen and colleagues published a meta-analysis of studies comparing high energy vs. low energy ESWT for shoulder tendinitis (2014).
-The analysis involved five studies totaling 359 subjects.
+The analysis involved five studies totaling 359 participants.
 Three of the included trials were considered high quality.
 The authors reported that high energy ESWT, when compared to low energy ESWT, provided significantly more improvements in functional outcomes (p<0.001).
 They added that high energy ESWT was more likely to provide resolution of calcium deposits at 3 months (p=0.009).

 In 2017 Wu and colleagues reported the results of a network meta-analysis on the available evidence addressing various non-operative treatments for chronic calcific tendinitis of the shoulder.
-A total of 14 studies involving 1105 subjects were included.
+A total of 14 studies involving 1105 participants were included.
 Of the studies included, 2 compared echo-guided needling to radial ESWT (Lou, 2017, Sun, 2017), 6 studies compared high frequency ESWT to low frequency ESWT, 1 study compared high frequency ESWT to TENS, 4 studies compared high frequency ESWT to a control group, and 1 study compared radial ESWT to a control group.
 Quality pain reduction data was available in 8 studies, and a weight mean difference in visual analog scale reduction was 2.43 for high frequency ESWT vs. low frequency ESWT.
 The odds ratio (OR) of complete resolution was 2.14 for high frequency ESWT vs. low frequency ESWT, 6.06 for high frequency ESWT vs. control treatment, 68.7 for radial ESWT vs. control treatment, and 1.78 for low frequency ESWT vs. control treatment.
 Analysis of complete calcification resorption involved 14 studies, and the odds ratio, vs. controls was 6.84 for radial ESWT, 2.42 for high frequency ESWT, and 1.18 for low frequency ESWT.
 Analysis of functional improvement involved 7 studies, and resulted in a finding that high frequency ESWT was the most effective treatment (OR, 25.14).
 This meta-analysis involved the studies previously described above, which have significant methodological shortcomings.

 These results are interesting, but are based on data from studies with significant flaws.
 Further investigations are needed to fully understand the safety and efficacy of ESWT for shoulder tendinitis.

 In another study, Surace and colleagues (2019) published the results of a systematic review that examined the benefits of ESWT for rotator cuff disease, with or without calcification.
-The authors included RCTs and controlled clinical trials (CCTs) that used quasi‐randomized methods to allocate subjects.
+The authors included RCTs and controlled clinical trials (CCTs) that used quasi‐randomized methods to allocate participants.
 Trials included were those that compared ESWT to any other intervention.
 The authors found that the available studies demonstrated few clinically significant benefits of shock wave therapy, and uncertainty regarding its safety.
 Varying treatment protocols and wide clinical diversity protocols prevented the authors from determining whether or not some trials tested subtherapeutic doses, possibly underestimating any potential benefits.
 The authors recommended that researchers conduct additional clinical trials of ESWT for rotator cuff disease based upon a strong rationale and consideration of whether or not they would alter the conclusions of this review.
 Additionally, the authors recommended that a standard dose and treatment protocol be decided upon before further research is conducted.
 Lastly, the authors recommended that a core set of outcomes for trials of rotator cuff disease be developed in order to facilitate the synthesis of the evidence.

-Erectile Dysfunction (ED)
+Erectile Dysfunction (ED

 Low-intensity ESWT (LiESWT or LiSWT) has been proposed as a treatment for ED.
 In 2019, Campbell and colleagues published a systematic review and meta-analysis that assessed the efficacy of LiESWT for the treatment of ED.
 The authors included seven RCTs (n=607) published up to July 2018 that were conducted in multiple countries.
 The primary outcome was the mean difference between treatment and sham based on the International Index of Erectile Function-Erectile Function (IIEF-EF) domain score.
 The pooled trial data was considered to have a low risk of bias.
 A total of six trials, all with significant heterogeneity, provided data on the mean IIEF-EF at 1 month.
 The mean IIEF-EF at 1 month ranged from 12.8 to 22.0 in the treatment group compared to 8.17 to 16.43 in the sham group, for a mean difference between the groups of 4.23 (95% CI, 0.94 to 7.53; p=0.012).
 For five out of seven trials that included data on the erectile hardness score (EHS), the pooled relative risk of EHS improvement for the treated versus sham group was 6.63 (95% CI, 1.59 to 27.71; p=0.0095).
 Adverse events were mild and included a slight burning sensation and local irritation.
 The authors noted that future high-quality RCTs with uniform reporting and long-term follow-up are needed to evaluate the efficacy of LiESWT for ED.
-Studies are also needed to substantiate dose dependency and an optimal treatment schedule.
+Studies are also needed to substantiate dose dependency and an optimal treatment schedule

 In a systematic review, Brunckhorst and colleagues (2019) evaluated the long-term efficacy of LiSWT for vasculogenic ED.
 They included 11 studies (n=799), including 5 RCTs and 6 nonrandomized studies, published up to September 2018.
 Outcome measures included the IIEF-EF score and the EHS.
 Nine studies found a significant increase in ED scores, with a median IIEF-EF score improvement of 5.3 at 6 months.
 Two RCTs did not reach the set threshold for significance at follow-ups over 6 months.
 There was an overall limited improvement in IIEF-EF scores over 6 months, and no studies found ongoing improvement at 12 months.
 At 12 months there was either plateauing or reduction in functional outcomes.
 The authors recommend further investigation through larger and more standardized trials.

 Bakr and colleagues (2021) published the results of a systematic review that examined the effects of ESWT on penile deviation, plaque size, erectile function, pain, and the rate of complications in individuals with Peyronie’s disease.
 Meta-analysis and forest plots were carried out using RevMan, and outcomes were evaluated by 2 authors independently.
 PRISMA guidelines were utilized to achieve the quantitative and qualitative synthesis of data.
 Changes in penile deviation, plaque size, erectile function, pain scale, and the rate of ESWT related complications were captured.
 The authors identified a total of 73 articles.
-Three RCTs, including 117 subjects in the ESWT group and 121 participants in the placebo group, were reviewed.
+Three RCTs, including 117 participants in the ESWT group and 121 participants in the placebo group, were reviewed.
 ESWT was associated with reduction in plaque size (OR=2.59, 95% CI (1.15-5.85), p=0.02).
 No significant difference in rate of bruises or reduction of penile deviation angle were detected in the post ESWT group when compared to placebo.
 The authors concluded that a review of the evidence did not demonstrate an effect of ESWT on erectile function or pain scale.
 The authors also concluded that while ESWT may reduce plaque size, this remains of questionable clinical significance and additional studies are required to confirm findings.

 In a guideline on ED (Burnett, 2018), the American Urology Association (AUA) stated the following: